-If Gemstone Caverns is in your opening hand and you're not playing first, you may begin the game with Gemstone Caverns in play with a luck counter on it.
-If you do, remove a card in your hand from the game.
+If Gemstone Caverns is in your opening hand and you're not playing first, you may begin the game with Gemstone Caverns on the battlefield with a luck counter on it.
+If you do, exile a card from your hand.

-Tap: Add (1) to your mana pool.
-If Gemstone Caverns has a luck counter on it, instead add one mana of any color to your mana pool.
+: Gain .
+If Gemstone Caverns has a luck counter on it, instead gain one mana of any colour.

 3 weeks ago

 My advice is to run all the fetches since you have most of the original duels.
 Other than that all of the lands that produce any color mana is the way to go (ie. City of Brass, Forbidden Orchard, Mana Confluence, Command Tower, Gemstone Caverns).
 I'd avoid anything that enters tapped but that is just my opinion.
 With the fetches duels and gold lands that's 25 lands leaving room for utility lands or lands that tap for multiple mana like Gaea's Cradle, Ancient Tomb and City of Traitors.

 2 months ago

 Hey @Spirits, sorry for taking so long to get back to you!
 You asked such detailed questions, so I wanted to make sure I had time to write out detailed answers :D

 Like you said, just a budget consideration.
 Yuriko is my pet deck so I don’t use any proxies, but I highly encourage it for others!
 While the bounce effect of Karn's Temporal Sundering is nice, I’m thinking of replacing it with Time Warp or just cutting it altogether for Treasure Cruise.